franvillamil/muniSpain/readme.md

 * Returning municipality codes in character vector is useful when working with pre-1860 datasets, but it can cause unnecessary problems otherwise because of incompatibilities with interger variables (e.g. "02001", 02001).
 Solve this, accounting for the periods being used and add warning messages when needed.
 * Design some procedure to deal with partial changes?
 Not easy with municipality-level data.
 Default: remove.
 * In `name_to_code()`, make it possible to give only one province (chr vector of length 1) for a full vector of municipality names.
+* Perhaps give the option of selecting a specific time period for `name_to_code()`?
+(Would solve issues of different INE codes for the same municipality before/after merge, e.g. Forua in Bizkaia)

 ## Installation